atmire/HAL6/README.md

 and comment out the testing version of these parameters.
 In the end, each of the listed parameters should only occur once in this configuration file.

-The same file also contains a list of all hal metadata fields.
-In this example
+The same file also contains the metadata mapping.
+In the example below

 ```
 # HAL Label: Laboratory